 |Outpatient behavioral health||

-In addition to rotational experience, PA fellows will engage in weekly seminars, case conferences, faculty meetings, and grand rounds.
-They will participate in bi-weekly journal club meetings facilitated by an addiction psychiatrist, and will have one half-day per week dedicated to developing an academic project related to advocacy, community engagement, quality improvement, or scholarly work.
+In addition to rotational experience, PA fellows will engage in a Didactic Curriculum including weekly lectures on psychiatric topics, journal club, faculty meetings, and grand rounds.
+Fellows will also have one half-day per week dedicated to developing an academic project related to advocacy, community engagement, quality improvement, or scholarly work.

 - The program has the following start dates: Sept.
 1, Dec.
 1, March 1, and June 1.
 Application deadlines are four months prior to the start date.